Under Wisconsin law, yard materials including leaves, grass clippings and small pieces of brush/branches are prohibited from disposal in landfills.

 Most municipalities offer curbside pickup or drop-off sites for yard waste, leaves, and brush for their residents.
 Check with your local municipality for details on guidelines, locations, and hours of operation.

 If you are interested in composting the organic waste generated in your home, there are some subscription-style services available in Dane County.
-Two options are Curbside Composter and Earth Stew Composting Services.
+One option is Curbside Composter.